petrelharp/pyslim/docs/tutorial.md

 ### Retaining individuals

-Alternatively, you may want to avoid treating historical individuals and their genomes as actual samples, but temporarily *retain* them as long as they are still relevant to reconstructing the genetic ancestry of the sample nodes.
+Alternatively, you may want to avoid treating historical individuals and their genomes as actual samples, but temporarily *retain* those individuals as long as they are still relevant to reconstructing the genetic ancestry of the sample nodes.
 This can save some computational burden, as not only will nodes and individuals be removed once they are no longer ancestral, but also the full ancestry of the retained individuals does not need to be kept.
 You can retain individuals in this way by using ``treeSeqRememberIndividuals(..., permanent=F)``.

 Since a retained individual's nodes are not marked as samples, they are subject to the